-The Bible Does Say Being Gay Is a Choice Because We All Choose to Obey Our Sinful Nature inherited sinful nature, have certain sinful tendencies.
-And yet the Bible also states that all sin is still our own personal choice:
+The Bible Does Say Being Gay Is a Choice Because We All Choose to Obey Our Sinful Nature

 Despite what many believe and proclaim, there is not a consensus among the scientific community on the relationship between being gay and human genes.
 However, let's assume there is a connection between being gay and the genes a person is born with.